Guidelines for Student Organizations

 Each organization must file a list of its officers with the Dean of Students Office at least once a semester.
 An up-to-date copy of the constitution and bylaws of each approved organization should also be filed.
 It is the responsibility of each organization to ensure that changes are filed when they occur.
 Organizations wishing to change their constitutions or effect changes in affiliation must submit these changes to the Dean of Students Office.
 (A copy of the re-charting form is available at the bottom of this page)

 Each student organization is expected to conduct its activities in such a manner as to reflect credit on the university.
+Students not in good standing with the University are not eligible for leadership opportunities, some intake & induction procedures, and selected extracurricular activities.

 Each organization is responsible to the Dean of Students Office for observances of all university rules and regulations.
+All registered student organizations must have seven (7) members to maintain campus registration.

 An organization may utilize the university name in its title provided University sponsorship or endorsement is not implied or stated.
 If used, only the titles Francis Marion University or FMU may be utilized.
 The use is limited to the following examples: The Francis Marion University Chapter of (Organization Name) or The (Organization Name) Club of Francis Marion University.